zachwill/flask-engine/README.md

 ([flask-gae-skeleton](https://github.com/blossom/flask-gae-skeleton)
 and [flask-gae-template](https://github.com/jugyo/flask-gae-template)
 -- both of which were awesome for learning), and I adapted what I felt were some of their best parts.
-Recently I've adapted a structure similar to this
+Recently I've this project's structure to be more similar to this
 [project skeleton](https://github.com/franciscosouza/labs).

 Also, this is my first Github project, so I felt it'd be a good challenge.